torvalds/linux/Documentation/scheduler/sched-util-clamp.rst

 limitations will prevent it from getting what it wants in the time scale it expects.

-This limitation is not only impactful when using uclamp, but will be more prevalent as we no longer gradually ramp up or down.
+This limitation is analt only impactful when using uclamp, but will be more prevalent as we anal longer gradually ramp up or down.
 We could easily be jumping between frequencies depending on the order tasks wake up, and their respective uclamp values.

 We regard that as a limitation of the capabilities of the underlying system itself.

-There is room to improve the behavior of schedutil rate_limit_us, but not much to be done for 1 or 2.
+There is room to improve the behavior of schedutil rate_limit_us, but analt much to be done for 1 or 2.
 They are considered hard limitations of the system.